-

-The aroma of dry tea leaves is strong, subtle and delicate, with notes of dried vanilla leaves, orchid, creamy caramel and hints of the crust of “breathing” country bread straight from the oven.
+The aroma of dry tea leaves is strong, subtle and delicate, with notes of dried vanilla leaves, orchid, creamy caramel and hints of the crust of “breathing” rustic bread straight from the oven.

-A thick, heady aroma of washed leaves, with hints of vanilla, a flowering branch of cinnamon, and wild country herbs after rain, comes out of the Yixing teapot.
+A Yixing teapot exudes a rich, intoxicating aroma of washed tea leaves, with hints of vanilla, flowering cinnamon, and wild country herbs after rain.

-Mr. Yang Jianwang put all his skill into the process of preparing this tea.
-The highlight of Mito Yan Rou Gui is its unprecedented aroma, so strong that after several hours, this thick, exciting aroma still lingers in the room where the tea was held.
-It is in the tea leaf, it is in the full tea bowl, it is in the empty chahai, it lingers on the lips for a long time…
+Mr. Yang Jianwang poured all his skill into the process of preparing this tea.
+The unique feature of Mito Yan Rou Gui is its extraordinary aroma, so powerful that even hours later, the room where the tea was served still retains its rich, intoxicating scent.
+It's in the tea leaves, in the full tea bowl, in the empty chahai, and it lingers on the lips...

-The taste of the brewed tea is thick, oily, voluminous and balanced.
-The taste has a pleasant floral-vanilla tartness, dissipating into caramel sweetness with a light trail of ground cinnamon.
-By the 4th infusion, you can feel the fruit nectar, cane sweetness, which remains in a very long aftertaste, which makes itself felt even after drinking some other tea.
+The brewed tea's flavor is thick, oily, voluminous, and balanced.
+The taste features a pleasant floral-vanilla tartness, dissipating into a caramel sweetness with a light trail of ground cinnamon.
+By the fourth steep, a fruity nectar and cane sweetness are noticeable, lingering in a very long aftertaste that lingers even after drinking other teas.

-The infusion is perfectly clear, attractive light amber in color, the tea can withstand 7 full infusions.
+The infusion is perfectly clear, an attractive light amber color, and the tea can withstand 7 full steepings.

-It is worth noting that the tea effect occurs after the first cup.
-Tea noticeably warms, envelops, as if with the rays of the rock sun, calms, tunes to contemplation, brings harmony to thoughts and feelings.
+It's worth noting that the tea's effects begin after just one cup.
+The tea noticeably warms, envelops you like the rays of a rocky sun, calms, inspires contemplation, and brings harmony to thoughts and feelings.

-It sobers up perfectly, forming a vector of directed, clear attention, allows you to withdraw into yourself, immerse yourself in a strong meditative state.
-Relaxes the body, lifts the mood and improves well-being.
-Resonant tea: adjusts the state of the drinker to the desired mood.
+It sobers up perfectly, creating a vector of focused, clear attention, allowing one to retreat into oneself and immerse oneself in a powerful meditative state.
+It relaxes the body, lifts the mood, and improves well-being.
+Resonance tea: it adjusts the drinker's state to the desired mood.

-Master Yang Jianwang's Cinnamon Oolong from Mito Cliff in Wuyishan is a ceremonial tea for a special occasion.
-It is worth its money, and if handled properly, it can become a fine instrument in the hands of a worthy person.
+Master Yang Jianwang's Cinnamon Oolong from Mitou Cliff in Wuyi Mountain is a ceremonial tea for special occasions.
+It's well worth the price; with proper care, it can become a fine instrument in the hands of a worthy person.

 Name in Chinese